Email bomb: List linking

 List linking, also known as "email cluster bomb", means signing a particular email address up to several email list subscriptions.
 The victim then has to unsubscribe from these unwanted services manually.
 The attack can be carried out automatically with simple scripts: this is easy, almost impossible to trace back to the perpetrator, and potentially very destructive.
 A massive attack of this kind targeting .gov email addresses was observed in August 2016.
+The Email messages in the flood are not spoofed: these are typically confirmation emails for newsletters and subscriptions for legitimate Internet services.
+The attacker exploits web sites that allow Internet clients to register to some service with their Email address.
+The attacker registers the victim with its Email address to multiple such services, which as a result send Emails to the victim.

 In order to prevent this type of bombing, most email subscription services send a confirmation email to a person's inbox when that email is used to register for a subscription.
 However, even the confirmation emails contribute to the attack.
 A better defense would prevent websites from being exploited without abandoning subscription forms.
 After a subscription form is filled out, the website would dynamically create a mailto link to itself.
 A legitimate user would then send a message to validate the request without receiving any email from the website.
 While the sender's email could be spoofed, the sender's SMTP IP address cannot.
 The list manager can therefore verify that the email in the form request matches the originating SMTP server in the validation message.

 A large number of confirmation emails initiated by registration bots signing up a specific email address to a multitude of services can be used to distract the view from important emails indicating that a security breach has happened elsewhere.
 If, for example, an Amazon account has been hacked, the hacker may contrive to have a flood of confirmation emails sent to the email address associated with the account to mask the fact that the Amazon shipment address has been changed and purchases have been made by the hacker.